Published in Psychologies Magazine in December 2003 —

 What leads an individual to invent their own spirituality rather than conform to a traditional religion?

-Without doubt, to speak only of Westerners, a greater or lesser capacity to deal with existential solitude.
-How can one know, in fact, faced with the multiplicity of philosophical and religious models, what is right for oneself, what is true?
-Embarking on a personal spiritual journey is for some an exciting adventure, for others, a source of anxiety.
-The former will therefore be willing to live an "open religiosity," to explore various beliefs and practices by relying on their own judgment, the latter will have a greater need to live a "closed religiosity," made up of established certainties, of norms validated by a community of belonging.
-This reading grid seems to me more relevant, for approaching the psychology of the religious subject, than traditional labels.
-Today there are almost as many ways of being Jewish, Christian or Muslim as there are individuals, and there are undoubtedly more points in common between a moderate Christian and a moderate Muslim than between a moderate Christian and a traditionalist Christian.
-It seems that religious sentiment is growing as the West is gripped by depression.
+Undoubtedly, speaking only of Westerners, there is a greater or lesser capacity to cope with existential solitude.
+How, indeed, can one know, faced with the multiplicity of philosophical and religious models, what is right for oneself, what is true?
+Embarking on a personal spiritual journey is for some a thrilling adventure, for others a source of anguish.
+The former will therefore be inclined to experience an "open religiosity," to explore various beliefs and practices by relying on their own judgment, while the latter will have a greater need to experience a "closed religiosity," made up of established certainties, of norms validated by a community of belonging.
+This framework seems to me more relevant, for approaching the psychology of the religious subject, than traditional labels.
+Today, there are almost as many ways of being Jewish, Christian, or Muslim as there are individuals, and there are undoubtedly more commonalities between a moderate Christian and a moderate Muslim than between a moderate Christian and a traditionalist Christian.
+It seems that religious sentiment is developing as the West is gripped by depression.

 Would you say that spirituality can be therapeutic?

 I do believe that in the 20th century, Westerners lost hope that the progress of science and reason could bring them happiness.
-There was Auschwitz, the atomic bomb, then the degradation of the planet, the specter of cloning...
-On a daily basis, they experience that social success or the accumulation of goods fail to bring them deep and lasting satisfaction.
-No doubt the new religious quest expresses the need for a return to the essential.
-Spirituality allows us to find bearings and meaning in all this turmoil.
+There was Auschwitz, the atomic bomb, then the degradation of the planet, the specter of cloning… In their daily lives, they experience that social success or the accumulation of possessions fail to bring them deep and lasting satisfaction.
+Undoubtedly, the new religious quest expresses the need for a return to the essential.
+Spirituality allows us to find our bearings and meaning amidst all this turmoil.
 But at the same time, spiritual work is demanding.
-It exposes us to doubt, it requires courage.
-Like the psychoanalytic path, it is strewn with pitfalls, moments of joy, but also of despair.
+It exposes us to doubt; it requires courage.
+Like the path of psychoanalysis, it is strewn with obstacles, moments of joy, but also despair.

 I do believe that in the 20th century, Westerners lost hope that the progress of science and reason could bring them happiness.
-There was Auschwitz, the atomic bomb, then the degradation of the planet, the specter of cloning...
-On a daily basis, they experience that social success or the accumulation of goods fail to bring them deep and lasting satisfaction.
-No doubt the new religious quest expresses the need for a return to the essential.
-Spirituality allows us to find bearings and meaning in all this turmoil.
+There was Auschwitz, the atomic bomb, then the degradation of the planet, the specter of cloning… In their daily lives, they experience that social success or the accumulation of possessions fail to bring them deep and lasting satisfaction.
+Undoubtedly, the new religious quest expresses the need for a return to the essential.
+Spirituality allows us to find our bearings and meaning amidst all this turmoil.
 But at the same time, spiritual work is demanding.
-It exposes us to doubt, it requires courage.
-Like the psychoanalytic path, it is strewn with pitfalls, moments of joy, but also of despair.
+It exposes us to doubt; it requires courage.
+Like the path of psychoanalysis, it is strewn with obstacles, moments of joy, but also despair.

 Representations of God have evolved considerably.
-The figure of a God to whom we attribute human character traits is gradually being replaced by that of an impersonal divine, an energy, a presence.
-This divine is no longer conceived as being far from the world.
-On the contrary, we seek to experience it within ourselves, through our own creativity, our own breath, our own greatness of soul.
-We also seek to find it in its cosmic manifestations: caves, trees, stars...
-After materialist ideologies have emptied the world of its magic, new spiritualities intend to re-enchant it: to reconnect with invisible beings (spirits, angels, elves...), with the "soul of the world", like animists or shamans.
-Overall, we are leaving the representation of a God to whom we attributed paternal qualities - justice, omniscience, omnipotence - for a more maternal representation of the divine, all mercy and benevolence, in which we can take refuge or grow.
+The figure of a God to whom we attribute human character traits is gradually being replaced by that of an impersonal divine being, an energy, a presence.
+This divine being is no longer conceived as being distant from the world.
+On the contrary, we seek to experience it within ourselves, through our own creativity, our own breath, our own nobility of spirit.
+We also seek to rediscover it in its cosmic manifestations: caves, trees, stars… After materialistic ideologies emptied the world of its magic, new spiritualities aim to re-enchant it: to reconnect with invisible beings (spirits, angels, elves…), with the “soul of the world,” like animists or shamans.
+Overall, we are moving away from the representation of a God to whom we attributed paternal qualities—justice, omniscience, omnipotence—towards a more maternal representation of the divine, full of mercy and benevolence, in which we can take refuge or grow.
 At the same time, we are witnessing a rise in intolerance and fundamentalism.

 Representations of God have evolved considerably.
-The figure of a God to whom we attribute human character traits is gradually being replaced by that of an impersonal divine, an energy, a presence.
-This divine is no longer conceived as being far from the world.
-On the contrary, we seek to experience it within ourselves, through our own creativity, our own breath, our own greatness of soul.
-We also seek to find it in its cosmic manifestations: caves, trees, stars...
-After materialist ideologies have emptied the world of its magic, new spiritualities intend to re-enchant it: to reconnect with invisible beings (spirits, angels, elves...), with the "soul of the world", like animists or shamans.
-Overall, we are leaving the representation of a God to whom we attributed paternal qualities - justice, omniscience, omnipotence - for a more maternal representation of the divine, all mercy and benevolence, in which we can take refuge or grow.
+The figure of a God to whom we attribute human character traits is gradually being replaced by that of an impersonal divine being, an energy, a presence.
+This divine being is no longer conceived as being distant from the world.
+On the contrary, we seek to experience it within ourselves, through our own creativity, our own breath, our own nobility of spirit.
+We also seek to rediscover it in its cosmic manifestations: caves, trees, stars… After materialistic ideologies emptied the world of its magic, new spiritualities aim to re-enchant it: to reconnect with invisible beings (spirits, angels, elves…), with the “soul of the world,” like animists or shamans.
+Overall, we are moving away from the representation of a God to whom we attributed paternal qualities—justice, omniscience, omnipotence—towards a more maternal representation of the divine, full of mercy and benevolence, in which we can take refuge or grow.
 At the same time, we are witnessing a rise in intolerance and fundamentalism.

 Isn't this the most important development?

 I don't think so.
-Since the events of September 11, 2001, we have focused on what is perhaps only an epiphenomenon compared to the general trend.
-As worrying as it may be, fundamentalism only affects a minority within the monotheisms in which it originates.
+Since the events of September 11, 2001, we've focused on what is perhaps only an epiphenomenon in light of the general trend.
+However worrying it may be, fundamentalism only affects a minority within the monotheistic religions in which it originates.
 Its logic is both political and identity-based.
-It arises in reaction to the real groundswell that threatens religious communities: the empowerment of the subject.
-It is likely that, by the end of the century, no religion will succeed in keeping individuals in a single way of thinking.
+It arises in reaction to the real underlying force threatening religious communities: the empowerment of the individual.
+It is likely that, by the end of the century, no religion will succeed in keeping individuals within a single way of thinking.

 Published in Psychologies Magazine in December 2003